wdporter/i-am-that-vuepress/29-living-is-lifes-only-purpose/readme.md

 **Q:**&ensp;A message in print may be paper and ink only.
 It is the text that matters.
 By analysing the world into elements and qualities we miss the most important — its meaning.
 Your reduction of everything to dream disregards the difference between the dream of an insect and the dream of a poet.
 All is dream, granted.
 But not all are equal.

 **M:**&ensp;The dreams are not equal, but the dreamer is one.
 I am the insect.
 I am the poet — in dream.
-But in reälity I am neither.
+But in reality I am neither.
 I am beyond all dreams.
 I am the light in which all dreams appear and disappear.
 I am both inside and outside the dream.
 Just as a man having headache knows the ache and also knows that he is not the ache, so do I know the dream, myself dreaming and myself not dreaming — all at the same time.
 I am what I am before, during and after the dream.
 But what I see in dream, I am not.

 **Q:**&ensp;It is all a matter of imagination.
 One imagines that one is dreaming, another imagines one is not dreaming.
 Are not both the same?

 **M:**&ensp;The same and not the same.
 Not dreaming, as an interval between two dreams, is of course, a part of dreaming.
-Not dreaming as a steady hold on, and timeless abidance in reälity has nothing to do with dreaming.
+Not dreaming as a steady hold on, and timeless abidance in reality has nothing to do with dreaming.
 In that sense I never dream, nor ever shall.

 **Q:**&ensp;If both dream and escape from dream are imaginings, what is the way out?